JessChampion/lux-toggle/README.md

 Any clicks outside the toggle button or target will cause the target to close automatically.

-Three other optional attributes can be added to the toggle element to customise its behaviour.
+Four other optional attributes can be added to the toggle element to customise its behaviour.

 -   `data-lux-toggle-group` can be set with a string representing the group name.
     Whenever a toggle in a group is opened it will check if there are other siblings open in the group,